HaotianHuang/cardiac-r4/readme.md

 # Notes #

-Modified slightly such that it works with R4 patients instead of (just?)
-DSTU2 by default.
+Modified slightly such that it definitely works with R4 patients instead of default DSTU2.

 # Deploy #